-North Lake Tahoe announces special event partnership funding program | nnbw.com
+North Lake Tahoe Announces Special Event Partnership Funding Program | nnbw.com

 Partnership funding information and applications can be found on GoTahoeNorth.com under the Incline Village Crystal Bay Visitors Bureau section in Business & Community or by visiting bit.ly/IVCBVB_SpecialEventsFunding.

-Intake of applications for the special events partnership funding program began on May 1, 2017.
-Completed applications and supplemental documents are to be submitted electronically or via hard copy no later than Wednesday, May 31, 2017, at 5 p.m.
+Completed applications and supplemental documents are to be submitted electronically or via hard copy no later than Wednesday, May 31, at 5 p.m.
 Applications and supplemental materials will not be accepted after this deadline; applicants should be advised submissions do not guarantee funding.